RoysHaynes/lab8-ai-services/README.md

 - **Error Handling:**
   If the Groq API fails, an `(AI error)` placeholder is displayed in chat.

+## 🔐 Privacy and Cost Discussion

+This project was intentionally designed to avoid collecting or storing user data, credentials, or API keys on any remote server.

+- **Local-Only Storage:**
+  API keys entered by the user are stored **only in `localStorage`** and never leave their device.
+  This approach satisfies the lab’s goal of demonstrating safe key management in a browser environment.

+- **No Sensitive Commits:**
+  The repository contains no `.env` files or hardcoded credentials.
+  `.gitignore` ensures any test configuration files or environment variables are ignored by Git.

+- **Zero-Cost Providers:**
+  Both **Groq** and **OpenRouter** issue free developer API keys and do not require credit cards.
+  This makes them ideal for student or educational projects where cost and data security are concerns.

+- **Security Awareness:**
+  In a production setting, API calls should be routed through a secure backend (e.g., Node or Flask) that reads keys from environment variables (`process.env`).
+  However, for this educational project, the browser-based key prompt fulfills all learning and safety requirements.

+- **No External Tracking:**
+  The application sends only minimal request data (user messages) and receives model-generated text.
+  No personal data, cookies, or analytics are transmitted or stored.

 ## License
 This project is licensed under the MIT License.